Skip to Main Content

 Recognition and What It Signals

 Bar Rique Winehouse carries a Star Wine List recognition for 2026.
-Star Wine List operates as a specialist guide focused exclusively on wine programmes, assessing depth of list, selection logic, and value across the by-the-glass and bottle offer.
+Star Wine List operates as a specialist guide focused on wine programmes, assessing list depth, selection logic, and value across the by-the-glass and bottle offer.
 Recognition in that system is a signal about the wine programme specifically, not the venue's broader hospitality or kitchen ambition.
 It places Bar Rique Winehouse in a peer group defined by bottle curation rather than atmosphere or kitchen credentials.

 The Wine Bar as a Format